Keeping Records

 Key aspects key aspects

-ata (forms for capturing data (forms for data capture )
+- capturing data (forms for capturing data (forms for data capture )

 - storing data (tables for data storage) storing data (tables for data storage)